St. Louis Public Schools: Demographics

 In the 2009–2010 school year, the district had an enrollment of approximately 25,000 students and 2,200 teachers, for a student-teacher ratio of 11.4.

 In the 2013–2014 school year, the district increased its enrollment to approximately 25,200.
 Over 88% of students qualify for free or reduced price lunches.
 Since 2006, more than 80 percent of the student population has been Black, with 82% in 2013-2014.
 Concurrent with a decline in the population of the city of St. Louis, the district has seen declining enrollment; since 2006 the district student population has decreased by more than 10,000 students.

 Leadership

 On March 23, 2007, the Missouri State Board of Education ended its accreditation of the St. Louis Public Schools and simultaneously created a new management structure for the district.
 A three-person Special Administrative Board (SAB) was created, with members selected by the Missouri governor, the mayor of St. Louis, and the president of the St. Louis Board of Aldermen.
-The current board had authority to operate the district through 2013.
-The local school board remains in place but has no administrative authority over the district.
-The current superintendent of the St. Louis Public Schools is Kelvin Adams, who was selected by the Special Administrative Board in 2008.
-The St. Louis City Board of Education, despite lack of governance, still holds regular elections, with the eventual return of local control in mind.
+Control was returned to the local school board on June 30, 2019.
+The current interim superintendent of the St. Louis Public Schools is Millicent Borishade, who was promoted from deputy superintendent by the school board in December 2024, following the firing of Keisha Scarlett in September of 2024.
 The current seven member elected board consists of Donna Jones, Bill Haas, Katie Wessling, Susan Jones, Charli Cooksey, Dorothy Rohde Collins, and Natalie Vowell.